catalyzeio/stratum-docs/guides/openvpn-client-setup.md

 # OS X OpenVPN Client

 Datica recommends using the Tunnelblick client located [here](https://tunnelblick.net/downloads.html).
+After installation, you should be able to double-click the configuration file provided by Datica to open the tunnel with Tunnelblick.

 # Linux OpenVPN Client